lisb020/Belly_Button_Biodiversity_Plotly/README.md

 5. The webpage is interactive and updates all of the plots any time that a new sample is selected from the dropdown menu.

-note: html and css were provided
+note: html was already provided

 ## Deployment